sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 Some transforms can specify an attributes map that configures the transform behavior.
 Each transform type has different configuration attributes and different uses.
 To better understand what is configurable per transform, refer to the Transform Types section and the associated Transform guide(s) that cover each transform.

 It is possible to extend the earlier complex nested transform example.
-If a Replace transform, which replaces certain strings with replacement text, were added, and the transform were configured to replace "Bar with "Baz," the output would be added as an input to the Concat and Lower transforms:
+If a Replace transform, which replaces certain strings with replacement text, were added, and the transform were configured to replace `Bar` with `Baz` the output would be added as an input to the Concat and Lower transforms:

 ![Configuring Transform Behavior 1](./img/configuring_transform_behavior_1.png)

-The output of the Replace transform would be "Baz," which is then passed as an input to the Concat transform along with "Foo," producing an output of "FooBaz."
-This is then passed as an input into the Lower transform, producing a final output of "foobaz."
+The output of the Replace transform would be `Baz` which is then passed as an input to the Concat transform along with `Foo` producing an output of `FooBaz`.
+This is then passed as an input into the Lower transform, producing a final output of `foobaz`.

 ## Transform Syntax